chinapedia/wikipedia.abstract.en/Page/Calf.md

 Growth

-Vaca.JPGged calf and cow in Andorra.]]
-Calf_suckling_at_a_meadow_near_Vrachesh,_Bulgaria.webm]] A commercial steer or bull calf is expected to put on about per month.
+ged calf and cow in Andorra.]] ]] A commercial steer or bull calf is expected to put on about per month.
 A nine-month-old steer or bull is therefore expected to weigh about .
 Heifers will weigh at least at eight months of age.

 Calves are usually weaned at about eight to nine months of age, but depending on the season and condition of the dam, they might be weaned earlier.
 They may be paddock weaned, often next to their mothers, or weaned in stockyards.
 The latter system is preferred by some as it accustoms the weaners to the presence of people and they are trained to take feed other than grass.[7]
 Small numbers may also be weaned with their dams with the use of weaning nose rings or nosebands which results in the mothers rejecting the calves' attempts to suckle.
 Many calves are also weaned when they are taken to the large weaner auction sales that are conducted in the south eastern states of Australia.
 Victoria and New South Wales have yardings of up to 8,000 weaners (calves) for auction sale in one day.[8]
 The best of these weaners may go to the butchers.
 Others will be purchased by re-stockers to grow out and fatten on grass or as potential breeders.
 In the United States these weaners may be known as _feeders_ and would be placed directly into feedlots.